-The College offers two opportunities for international experience, internships (see above) and study abroad.
+The College offers opportunities for international experiences through its internship, service learning (see above) and study abroad programs.

 Study Abroad

 Bryn Athyn College students create for themselves an appropriate program of study in their area of interest.
 Preparations should begin at least one year in advance.
 Credits earned off campus can be applied to majors at Bryn Athyn College subject to approval.
 Bryn Athyn College faculty offer guidance in choosing between a study abroad program administered through another institution and the College's own exchange programs.